cockroachdb/docs/v21.1/schema-design-table.md

 ## Create a table

 Tables are the [logical objects in a cluster](schema-design-overview.html#database-schema-objects) that store data sent from your application's persistence layer.
-Tables organize records of data with rows and columns.
+Tables organize records of data in rows and columns.

 To create a table, use a [`CREATE TABLE` statement](create-table.html), following the best practices that we have listed in the following sections: